 How will the bill benefit refugees?

-applicable throughout India?
+Is the bill applicable throughout India?

 The Bill says that the provisions on citizenship for illegal migrants will not apply to the tribal areas of Assam, Meghalaya, Mizoram, or Tripura, as included in the Sixth Schedule to the Constitution.
 These tribal areas include Karbi Anglong (in Assam), Garo Hills (in Meghalaya), Chakma District (in Mizoram), and Tripura Tribal Areas District.
 It will also not apply to the areas under the Inner Line” under the Bengal Eastern Frontier Regulation, 1873.
 The Inner Line Permit regulates visit of Indians to Arunachal Pradesh, Mizoram, and Nagaland.